ludvikkristoffersen/lock-and-key/README.md

 ```
 python3 lock-and-key.py
 ```
+## Usage
 ### Login
 1. First, log in by providing your MySQL server IP, port, and MySQL user credentials.
 2. If you have created a user account, log in as that user to start using the password manager.
-### Creating a User Account
+### Sign Up
 If this is your first time using the password manager you need to create a user account after logging into the MySQL server.
+Make sure to create a strong password, but you need to remember it or write it down in a safe spot!